 SHC staff provides outpatient medical care, including treatment for minor emergencies, acute illness, and routine and annual gynecological care, and administers immunizations and allergy injections.
 SHC oversees compliance with D.C. law that requires all students under age 26 attending schools in the District to provide proof of having had appropriate immunizations.
 SHC also coordinates the administration of the Student Health Insurance Plan and the Tuition Refund Insurance Plan.
 Visit Student Health Center

-Mike Elmore Senior Director Dominic Greene Director of Student Activities Mary Graydon Center 274, x3390
+Mike Elmore Senior Director Ayana Wilson Director of Student Activities Mary Graydon Center 274, x3390

 The mission of University Center & Student Activities is to provide a welcoming environment for AU students, faculty, staff, alumni and visitors, and to produce and support programs, events and services that promote community, individual growth, responsible citizenship and a global perspective.
 Through its programs and services the office seeks to enhance campus engagement and involvement for students, leadership development opportunities, and advising and consultation for campus programs, particularly in the areas of recognized student clubs and organizations, Student Government, Student Media and Fraternity and Sorority Life.